 - Speakers are subject to change each year.
 Applicants accepted into the program will receive a class schedule that lists potential speakers.

-- Selected candidates who can afford to pay the full or partial 10-week program cost ($25,000) are encouraged to do so in order to provide scholarship funds to other need-based candidates.
-Once selected, please indicate your willingness to cover program costs to LALP team.
+- Selected candidates who can afford to pay all or part of the 10-week program cost ($25,000 USD) are encouraged to do so in order to provide scholarship funds to other need-based candidates.
+In the online application form, you can indicate your willingness to cover program costs.
 Your contribution will allow LALP to expand its reach and provide a scholarship to those that mostly need it.